- 1.3kg floury potatoes, cut into chunks

 Butter is made when lactic-acid producing bacteria are added to cream and churned to make an…

-- 4 bunches spring onion, about 550g, cut into 1cm slices (including the green parts)
+- 4 bunches spring onions, about 550g, cut into 1cm slices (including the green parts)

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…